DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cmap.typ

 After just 50 epochs, there are clear trends emerging in the results.
 It very quickly becomes apparent which sets of models like and dislike the novel loss.
 The convolution-based models, DeepLabV3+ and U-Net, seem able to take advantage of the cold map loss, as they generally seem to have a better understanding of generating paths that goes out to the edges.
 Their results are, however, still very unclear.
 DeepLab is not very confident at marking the path for the roads, and U-Net is not very good at making connected components.

 The transformer-based models, ViT and Swin, seem to be struggling with the cold map loss at this early stage.
 Their results are very sporadic and disconnected.
 ViT has extremely lumpy and inconsistent results, particularly in the lower of the output images, where it generally seems to just try and mark some pixels in the general direction the road is going, without any regard for the connectivity of what it generates.
-Furthermore, it seems to struggle significantly with even identifying the road, as many of the bumps in its prediction leave the road and there is even a completely detached blob of predicted pixels on top of a house.
+Furthermore, it seems to struggle significantly with even identifying the road, as many of the bumps in its prediction leave the road and there is even a completely detached blob of predicted pixels on top of a house #ball(blue).
 Swin is showing its own set of problems.
 Its prediction is way more conservative than ViT, meaning it hardly marks any pixels as being part of the road.

 #std-block(breakable: false,
   figure(